-Sleek, sexy and exclusive, Kurà Design Villas, an adults-only property, is the creation of Costa Rican owners Alejandra Umaña and Martin Wells and showcases their passions for architectural design, sustainability and Costa Rica’s natural beauty.
+Sleek, sexy and exclusive, Kurà is an adults-only property, the creation of Costa Rican owners Alejandra Umaña and Martin Wells to showcase their passions for architectural design, sustainability and Costa Rica’s natural beauty.
 Guests are treated to a hilltop perch overlooking Marino Ballena National Park and the famous Whale’s Tail sandbar, making Kurà one of the best destinations in all of Costa Rica to see the migrating Humpback whales.
 Eight spacious suites feature floor-to-ceiling glass walls for uninterrupted views of the lush tropical vegetation, abundant birdlife and azure ocean.
 In-suite amenities include two-person hammocks, spacious open-air verandas, double rain showers, luxury linens, creative lighting and private infinity pools in the Master Suites.
 The public bar, lounge and restaurant spaces surround a stunning infinity pool which features a state-of-the-art underwater sound system.
 Innovate local cuisine and cocktails are highlighted at the bar and restaurant and ingredients are either grown on site or sourced from local artisan producers.
 Complimentary daily transfers are offered to the beaches surrounding Uvita and guests need not brave the road to the hotel (which requires 4x4); Kurà is happy to collect guests upon arrival and securely store their cars down in Uvita.
 Arrive, settle in and enjoy.
 You may never want to leave your suite, and we don't blame you.

 All Suites: Junior (2) Infinity (4) Master (2)